-If you’re feeling clueless about the rules of staying active when you’re expecting, read on to have your questions answered.
+If you’re feeling clueless about how to stay active when you’re expecting, read on to have your questions answered.

 How much exercise is the right amount in pregnancy?